chromium/subspace/PRINCIPLES.md

 ## Nitty gritty.

-1. No public constructors, except for the default constructor.
+1. No public constructors, except for the default constructor and an aggregate constructor of all fields.
 All other construction is through (named) static methods.
+    * The aggregate constructor acts like the implicit constructor in cases where it does not exist.
+It takes values for and initializes all data members in the order they are declared.
     * Non-default constructors are prefixed with `with_()` unless there's a clear and better domain-specific name.
-    * Would like to extend this to Copy and Move constructors too, through `Clone` and `Move` methods.
-Implementation details required.
+    * Avoid writing copy constructors in non-containers unless copying is so cheap you would pass the argument by value.
+Instead write Clone.
+      Containers have a copy constructor if their inner type has one.
     * Write a `::from(x)` constructing method to implement `sus::construct::From` when the type is constructed from another type.
     * Exception granted for closure types (Fn, FnMut, FnOnce) because